Bandar Siraf: Islamic era

 According to al-Maqdisi, Siraf's decline began with the Buyid dynasty gaining power in Fars; many Sirafis relocated to Oman at this point according to him.
 On the other hand, Ibn al-Balkhi says nothing about such a migration and instead attributes the town's decline to the period after the fall of the Buyids in 1055.
 Pirates from the nearby Qays Island then took advantage of the resulting power vacuum to attack Sirafi ships with impunity.
 Commercial traffic on the Persian Gulf started to bypass Siraf altogether and instead go straight to Basra.

 Siraf was not the only Gulf port to decline around this time.
 Ganaveh, Tawwaz, Siniz, and Mahruban all declined at about the same time.
 However, this decline "can only have been relative" - in the early 12th century, the wealthy ship-owner and merchant tycoon Abu'l-Qasim Ramisht (died 1140) is known to have operated a prosperous commercial enterprise based out of Siraf that did business as far as China.
+In the 12th century, a Jat chief named Abu al-Qasim controlled Siraf and surrounding districts.
 By the 13th century, though, Yaqut al-Hamawi left a less than sanguine description of Siraf - he called it a small place (bulayd) inhabited by "wretched people", with its buildings in ruins.
 By this point, the name Siraf had become distorted to Shīlāw.
 This name is still used to refer to a small valley south of the site's main ridge (see above).

 Yaqut may have painted a rather bleak picture of Siraf, but its role as a commercial port was far from over.
 It remained a regional trade center on a smaller scale until the 15th or 16th century.
 It served as the port for the Khunj u Fal region, as a point of departure for Qatif and the Arabian Peninsula.
 Ibn Battuta knew of "Shilaw" and may have visited in 1347 when he crossed the Persian Gulf from "Khunju Pal" over to the Arabian Peninsula.
 Shilaw was also mentioned by 16th-century European travelers, such as António Tenreiro, who visited "Chilaão" in 1528, and Gasparo Balbi, who visited "Silaú" in 1590.
 After that, however, sources only describe a very small and basic harbor at the modern village of Taheri.